idrobo/minimal/index.md

 My dissertation studies how economic sanctions placed on authoritarian regimes can not only be ineffective, but also counterproductive, by producing an economic decline that incentivizes political opponents to emigrate, making the regime politically stronger in the end.

-I also study political economy with a regional focus on Latin America, and methodology.
+I also study questions in political economy and methodology, and my regional focus is on Latin America.
 My work has been published by Cambridge Elements, and the Journal of Politics.

 * * *